SJTF/SJT/SPEC.md

 }
 ```

-Streaming decode is not a mandatory feature of the specification, but **it is enabled by the design** and fully supported by the official JavaScript implementation.
+Streaming decode is not a mandatory feature of the specification, but **it is enabled by the design**.

 ---